 Black History Month Exhibit and Lecture

-· What are some of the most pressing issues facing the transgender community today, especially transgender people of color?
+- What are some of the most pressing issues facing women today, especially women of color?

-· What can students and employees at Georgia Tech do to elevate the voices and promote equity and safety for the black transgender community, particularly in the current political climate?
+- What can students and employees at Georgia Tech do to promote gender equity and equality, particularly in the current political climate?